Bankruptcy Statistics and the Things We Can Learn From Them

 Updated

 What’ll it be this time—the rent, the electricity bill, or food?
 There’s money enough for just one of these, and that’s not counting last year’s huge medical bill.
-The ambulance ride alone cost more than $1,000.
+The ambulance ride alone costs more than $1,000.

 To paint a clear picture of the state of American finances, we’ve compiled a list that examines each aspect of bankruptcy and the factors that contribute to it.
-We’ve included an FAQ, too, which you can scroll to if you’re in need of quick answers.

-Key Bankruptcy Statistics for 2024 - Editor's Choice
+Key Bankruptcy Statistics for 2025 - Editor's Choice

-• A 2012 study demonstrated that 60% of people who file for bankruptcy earn less than $30,000 a year.
+• 60% of people who file for bankruptcy earn less than $30,000 a year.

 • Chapter 13 filings are dismissed at an 18x higher rate than Chapter 7 filings.